Research and design studio on city development and the roles of architecture, property and capital with Powerhouse Company and RED Company

 In this two-week studio, organized in collaboration with Powerhouse Company, we critically explored and uncovered the role of capital in the way our cities and buildings are being shaped.
 We looked at the city through the lens of global capital in order to understand how we could use that view in order to shape our vision of a better city.
 We did this by using the classical economic analyses of the city by researching the roles of Property (land and real estate), Labour (in this case, architecture and design) and Capital (finance).
 During this studio we focused on Rotterdam, which, due to its partial destruction during World War II, has become a rich testing ground for real estate development experiments over the last 70 years.

-The program run from Monday 21 October - Thursday 31 October 20129 and consisted out of five full days and 4 evenings, during which participants tookpart in a range of activities, including lectures, conversations with professionals, field trips, collective work, and presentations.
+This program took place from Monday 21 October - Thursday 31 October 2019 and consisted out of five full days and 4 evenings, and included lectures, conversations with professionals, field trips, collective work, and presentations.
 The program was organized in two parts:

 The Follow the Money Studio 2019 was a collaboration between the Independent School for the City and Powerhouse Company.
 The course was tutored by Nanne de Ru, Michelle Provoost, Mike Emmerik, Kevin Laurence Snel and Chiara Dorbolò.
 Input and reflections were provided by Kristian Koreman, Koen Smulders, Guus Tennekes, Piet Vollaard, Joep van Lieshout, Kees van Oorschot, Tobias Tonch, Rene Boer and Maurice Geluk.